 Art Appreciation Series

-Dr. Batia Cohen concluded her popular Art History and Appreciation Lecture Series with a lecture on the art of Antoni Gaudi.
-Check our website in August for updates on Dr. Cohen's Fall schedule.
+Dr. Batia Cohen is back with her popular Art History and Appreciation Lecture Series with a lecture on the art of Antoni Gaudi.
+Check our website for updates on Dr. Cohen's Spring schedule.

 Dr. Cohen has a Ph.D. in Mesoamerican Studies from the Universidad Nacional Autónoma de México and a Bachelor's degree in Graphic Design from the Universidad Metropolitana in Mexico City.
 She was an adjunct professor at Florida International University and has published numerous articles in specialized Art and History magazines.
 She is currently a collaborator of a cultural magazine in Spanish on line; LetraUrbana.com and is the author of the historical novel Una Amapola entre cactus -